esrlabs/dlt-core/README.md

 * **`debug_parser`**: Adds additional log output for debugging purposes.

 * **`serde-support`**: Adds `Serialize` and `Deserialize` implementations (via `serde`) to all public types.
 This feature is useful if you need to encode or decode these types for transmission or storage.

+## Used By

+### Fast DLT Log Viewing with chipmunk

+[**chipmunk**](https://github.com/esrlabs/chipmunk) is a cross-platform log viewer that integrates **dlt-core** for lightning-fast parsing and display of DLT log files.
+With chipmunk, you can:

+- Instantly search and filter log entries
+- Highlight and save specific patterns
+- Efficiently handle large log files without sacrificing performance
+- Inspect (export and view) DLT attachments

+If you’re looking for a user-friendly way to work with large DLT logs, give [**chipmunk**](https://github.com/esrlabs/chipmunk) a try!